V4Fire/Client/src/components/traits/i-lock-page-scroll/README.md

 ### lockPageScroll

-Locks scrolling of the document, preventing any scrolling of the document except within that node.
+Locks scrolling of the document, preventing any scrolling of the document except within that node and registers the destructor, which unlocks the page scroll when the component is destroyed.
 The method has a default implementation.

 ```typescript